 Workers’ compensation is a type of insurance.
 It provides financial help for people who get injured while at work.
 The compensation you get for workplace injuries is guaranteed by law.
-In exchange for receiving it, you give up your right to file a separate negligence suit against your employer.
-However, you do not give up your right to seek help from an attorney when disputes arise.

 Unfortunately, workers’ compensation disputes are not uncommon.
 Reasons for these disagreements vary from case to case.
 For example, your employer may question whether or not your claimed injury is actually work-related.
 Your employer may also deny that an injury occurred in the first place.